Holding the Table

 I quit basketball and started joining them for lunch.
 If you arrived early enough, you could squeeze in four games.

-My parents gave me two dollars a day for lunch money.
+My parents gave me two dollars a day for lunch.
 The routine never changed.

 Walk to the gas station.